deanhiller/webpieces/README.md

 * Override ANY component in your web application for testing to mock remote endpoints and tests can simulate those
 * Override ANY component in the platform server just by binding a subclass of the component(fully customizable server to the extreme unlike any server before it)
 * Debug one of the tests after creating the example project and you step right into the platform code making it easier to quickly understand the underlying platform you are using and how componentized it is. (if you happen to run into a bug, this makes it way easier to look into, but of course, we never run into bugs with 3rd party software, right, so you won't need this one) That was in my sarcastic font
-* Selenium test case provided as part of the template so skip setting it up
+* Selenium test case provided as part of the template so skip setting it up except for getting the right firefox version
 * Route files are not in yml but are in java so you can have for loops, dynamic routes and anything you can dream up related to http routing
-* Full form support for arrays(which is hard and play1.3.x+ never got right to make it dead simple..let's not even talk about J2EE )
+* Full form support for arrays(which is hard and play1.3.x+ never got it right to make it dead simple..let's not even talk about J2EE )
 * Protects developers from the frequent caching css/js/html files screwup!!!
 This is bigger than people realize until they get bitten.  ie. you should not change any static js/css files without also renaming them so that the browser cache is avoided and it loads the new one as soon as a new version is deployed.
 Nearly all webservers just let developers screw this up and then customers wonder why things are not working(and it's only specific customers that have old versions that complain making it harder to pinpoint the issue).
 Finally, you can live in a world where this is fixed!!!
 * supports multiple domains over SSL with multiple certificates but only for advanced users
 * JPA/hibernate plugin with filter all setup/working so if your backend is a database, you can crank out db models.
 NoSQL scales better but for startups, start simple with a database